Parent Portal

 (or other adult 18 or over) on a committee.

-Please see the Pride and Prejudice Committees page below and fill out the six questions on your child’s audition form.
+Please see the Production Committees below and fill out the six questions on your child’s audition form.

 production committees